 - GitLab: GitLab Connector Settings Reference

 - Other Git providers:

-Configure a pipeline's default codebase
+Configure the default codebase

 - In the Pipeline Studio, select Add Stage, and then select Build.